synergylabs/Web-Dependencies/DEV.md

 1. The application should be available at http://localhost:8080/

 ## 3. Box File Server
 The Box file server is a backend service written in Python [Flask](https://flask.palletsprojects.com/en/2.2.x/).
 It is used to fetch files from CMU Box.
+Currently the route `/country/<country>/service/<service>/month/<month>` is in use.
+It first look for requested file from directory `files`, and fetch from Box if the file doesn't exist locally.
 The file server is deployed at http://webdependency.andrew.cmu.edu:5000/

 Request access to the following if you don't have permissions:
 - Box folder is available here: https://cmu.app.box.com/folder/182556826473